PatrickYLi/patrickyli.github.io/work/patmo/lecture-01.md

     <article class="entry-card">
       <p class="card-label">3.
 Not Meaningful Without Meaningful Inputs</p>
       <p>
-        If inputs, parameters, or boundary conditions are poorly chosen, the output will not become scientifically useful by itself.
+        If the inputs, parameters, or boundary conditions are poorly chosen, the output will not become scientifically useful by itself.
       </p>
     </article>

     <article class="entry-card">
       <p class="card-label">4.
-Not Its Own Interpreter</p>
+It Does Not Interpret For You</p>
       <p>
         <code>PATMO</code> computes results under a chosen setup.
         It does not decide whether those results are scientifically reasonable or how they should be explained.